gruntwork-io/docs/_docs-sources/guides/reference-architecture/01-overview/overview.md

   [Gruntwork Service Catalog](https://github.com/gruntwork-io/terraform-aws-service-catalog/).

-For more info on Infrastructure as Code and Terraform, check out [A Comprehensive Guide to Terraform](https://blog.gruntwork.io/a-comprehensive-guide-to-terraform-b3d32832baca) and our guide on [How to use the Gruntwork Infrastructure as Code Library](https://gruntwork.io/guides/foundations/how-to-use-gruntwork-infrastructure-as-code-library/).
+For more info on Infrastructure as Code and Terraform, check out [A Comprehensive Guide to Terraform](https://blog.gruntwork.io/a-comprehensive-guide-to-terraform-b3d32832baca) and our [Introduction to Gruntwork](/docs/intro/overview/intro-to-gruntwork) section.

 ## AWS accounts